MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libinventory.md

     [optional] rangeEnd: int
 )

+-- Decreases the item count in the slot by 1. inventory.decrement(
+    -- inventory id
+    invid: int,
+    -- slot index
+    slot: int,
+    -- count to subtract
+    [optional] count: int = 1
+)

 -- Decreases the remaining uses counter / durability of an item, -- creating a local `uses` property if none.
 -- Removes one item from the slot when the counter reaches zero.